skinkade/p6-Crypt-Bcrypt/README.md

 	The salt should be generated using gensalt but can be passed manually

-	The salt can also be a fully qualified bcrypt hash, this is useful when you want to compare a string against a known hash
+	The salt can also be a fully qualified bcrypt hash, this is useful if you want to compare a string against a known hash

-	Example:
+ - `compare(Str $password, Str $hash) returns Bool`

-		.hash("MyAttemptedPassword", $known_hash);
+	Compares a password with a hash

-	In this example, if the result of hash is equal to $known_hash the passwords match
+	Returns True if the given hash was created with the provided plain text

 ## Requirements ##